-Frankham Consultancy Group provided point cloud data for the Stevenage New Town regeneration.
+Lane and Frankham provided point cloud and spacial data for the Stevenage New Town regeneration.

 The Client required land survey information for the purposes of building an AutoCAD 3D computer model of the site and surrounding buildings within which to analyse the impact of the proposed development on rights of light and/or daylight, sunlight and overshadowing to surrounding properties.

 The Client’s preference was for a good quality 3D survey using a high definition terrestrial laser scanner from a series of connected scan points to form a full 3D point cloud model of the site and surrounding buildings within the survey area outlined on our scoping plan.

 - Unified point cloud file compatible with AutoCAD